bhomaidan1990/HCI-Project/Interview.md

 ![Tangible Model](/img/Tangible2.jpg)

-1. What can you understand from this Model generally? (to evaluate intuitivity and simplicity)
+1. could you tell me what possible meaning of the icons on the panel?</u> Then base on their reply, we can set a score for that.
+This is for the (ease-of-use evaluation).
-2. How confident do you feel to use this Model to control appliances in your house? (to evaluate initial acceptability)
+2. Would you use it in front of visitors?
+Family?
+Why? (to evaluate initial acceptability)
-3. How can you use this model to do this functionality(1 2 3)? (to evaluate initial acceptability)
+3. How often would you use this interface compared to the current way you close the blinds?
+Why?
-4. Is it easy to move from room to room? (to evaluate portability)
+4. How often do you move from one room to another in your home?
+Would you take this model with you when you move from one room to another one?
+Why (not)? (to evaluate portability)

-> For question 1, an open question maybe more suitable.
-Like <u>could you tell me what possible meaning of the icons on the panel?</u> Then base on their reply, we can set a score for that.
-This is for the **ease-of-use** evaluation.
+5. ask the user/s to perform some of the gestures so that they can experience it before they comment on it.

-One question for **acceptability** is important: <u>Do you feel like using this interface?</u> Still more like an open question, we can also ask the user to give a scale.
+> One question for **acceptability** is important: <u>Do you feel like using this interface?</u> Still more like an open question, we can also ask the user to give a scale.
 Third, I assume the interface has duplicate in each room.
 Maybe we should discuss this.
 **Commented by Deng**

 ---

 ### 3. Interview questions after explaining the describtion

 We provide a detailed explanasion about the Model, and the interaction inputs, and outputs, then we ask questions:

-1. Is there an ambiguous or unclear interaction?(to evaluate Model complixity)
+1. How can you use this model to do this functionality(and we specify the functionality: to control the TV, Conacts, Blinds)?(to evaluate Model complixity to the user)
 2. Will you be comfortable to use this model in front of other people?(to evaluate acceptability)
 3. How frequent you will use this interaction or that? (to evaluate useability)
 4. Can you list the advantages and disadvantages?